-14.04.022 Posting of Construction Signs.
+14.04.022 - Posting of Construction Sign.

-Except for single-family construction involving only minor interior remodel, minor building permits, window change outs, re-roofs or other minor building permits. one sign, visible from the street, must be posted listing project address, permit number, work description, name of Construction Company, contact name of Construction Company and phone number and/or if owner-builder contact name and phone number of owner The sign shall also list the City's allowable construction hours and days pursuant to Pasadena Municipal Code Section 9 36 070, and clearly identify the permit expiration date.
-Said sign shall be white in color as background and a minimum size of 24" in height by 36" in width with 1" high legible black lettering Posting of the required sign is the responsibility of the permittee, and such sign shall be posted and maintained at the construction site where it can be read by the public.
-This notice must be posted prior to the start of construction and displaced continuously until all permitted work is inspected and approved by City of Pasadena Building & Safety Division Sign to be verified by the City upon the first inspection Signs shall be replaced if damaged, torn, faded, or if the required information is illegible, as determined by the Building Official
+Except for single-family construction involving only minor interior remodel, minor building permits, window change outs, re-roofs or other minor building permits, one sign, visible from the street, must be posted listing project address, permit number, work description, name of Construction Company, contact name of Construction Company and phone number and/or if owner-builder contact name and phone number of owner.
+A sign may also be required when determined by the Building Official.
+The sign shall also list the City's allowable construction hours and days pursuant to Pasadena Municipal Code Section 9.36.070, and clearly identify the permit expiration date.
+Said sign shall be white in color as background and a minimum size of 24" in height by 36" in width with 1" high legible black lettering.
+Posting of the required sign is the responsibility of the permittee, and such sign shall be posted and maintained at the construction site where it can be read by the public.
+This notice must be posted prior to the start of construction and displaced continuously until all permitted work is inspected and approved by City of Pasadena Building & Safety Division.
+Sign to be verified by the City upon the first inspection.
+Signs shall be replaced if damaged, torn, faded, or if the required information is illegible, as determined by the Building Official.